aleabodo/react-animated-menus/README.md

 <Menu width={"20px"} color="rgb(123, 192, 222)" food={food} />

-//Replace 'width' optionally width 'height' but don't use both at the same time.
+//Replace 'width' optionally with 'height' but don't use both at the same time.
 //To keep the ratio between height and width one has to be given and the other one is calculated by the component.

 //One example with height: